 - Updation of content for the test to account for newer aspects of the skill

 Lastly, a sound skills test does not discriminate against people based on anything but their ability to demonstrate and apply said skills.
 Everyone with the appropriate level of skill must be allowed passage into the next stage.

-Paper & Pencil personality tests in an organizational context was near nonexistent prior the beginning of the 20th century.
-In fact, contemporary application of these measures and tests for personnel selection could be attributed to the field of management science and turn-of-the-century industrial psychologists.
+Paper & Pencil personality tests in an organizational context was near nonexistent prior to the beginning of the 20th century.
+In fact, the contemporary application of these measures and tests for personnel selection could be attributed to the field of management science and turn-of-the-century industrial psychologists.

 Interestingly, through the aftermath of World War I, with the expansion of American business in terms of size, complexity, competition and employee regulation, the development of rational management systems pushed into the spotlight.
 It recommended the application of scientific methods to organizational problems.

-I think we need a topic on understanding human personality, behaviour and inherent traits and abilities, Knowledge and externally acquired skills before we deep dive into Psychometric Tests, It is important for reader to develop understanding of how different traits, skills, abilities interact to form personality and behaviour of individual
+I think we need a topic on understanding human personality, behaviour and inherent traits and abilities, Knowledge and externally acquired skills before we deep dive into Psychometric Tests, It is important for the reader to develop the understanding of how different traits, skills, abilities interact to form personality and behaviour of individual

 Would You Trust Personality Tests?